-Over 11,000 homeowners across Oregon are making their own solar power.
-Join them in taking control of your energy costs—and improving your home’s value—with clean, renewable energy from the sun.
+Over 18,000 homeowners across Oregon are making their own solar power.
+Join them to reduce your home’s impact on the environment and take control of your energy costs–with clean, renewable energy from the sun.

 Establish your eligibility.Read More >